gesshin/dotfiles/README.md

 ## Plugin Managers
 These are some snippets for using the plugin managers.

-- When adding new zsh plugins, you will need to manually regenerate the `.zsh_plugins.sh`
+- When adding new zsh plugins, you will need to manually regenerate the `.zsh_plugins.zsh`
   ```bash
   antidote bundle < ~/.config/zsh/.zsh_plugins.txt > ~/.config/zsh/.zsh_plugins.sh
   ```